 Different states have different ways of handling this scenario.
 In Washington state, we have a system of pure comparative negligence.
 This means that when more than one driver is responsible for an accident, the fault is divided between the drivers according to the degree they are respectively responsible.
 That degree of fault is assigned a percentage, and each offender is responsible to recompense injured parties according to that amount.

 After being reviewed by a judge or jury, a decision will be made determining the level of responsibility each individual had for the accident.
-One driver may be 25 percent responsible, while the other 75 percent at fault.
-The amount of compensation due each driver is then calculated accordingly.
+One driver maybe 25 percent responsible, while the other 75 percent at fault.
+The amount of compensation due to each driver is then calculated accordingly.

 Everett Car Accident Attorney